geduldig/TwitterAPI/README.txt

 	for item in r.get_iterator():
 		print item

 Notice that request() accepts both REST and Streaming API methods, and it takes two arguments: 1) the Twitter method, 2) a dictionary of method parameters.
 In the above examples we use the get\_iterator() helper to get each tweet object.
 This iterator knows how to iterate both REST and Streaming API results, in addition to error objects.
-Alternatively, you have access to the response object which is returned by request().
-From the response object you can get the raw response (.text) and the http status code (.status\_code).
-See the documentation for the Requests library for more info.
+Alternatively, you have access to the response object returned by request().
+From the response object you may call properties that return the raw response (r.text) and the http status code (r.status\_code).
+See the documentation for the [Requests](http://docs.python-requests.org/en/latest/user/quickstart/) library for more info.

-Command-line Usage (cli.py)
+Command-Line Usage (cli.py)
 ---------------------------
-For help:
+For syntax help:

 	> python -u -m TwitterAPI.cli -h

 You will need to supply your Twitter application OAuth credentials.
-The easiest option is to enter them in TwitterAPI/credentials.txt.
+The easiest option is to save them in TwitterAPI/credentials.txt.
 It is the default place where cli.py will look for them.
-You also can supply an alternative credentials file as a command-line argument.
+You also may supply an alternative credentials file as a command-line argument.

 Call any REST API endpoint: